mikejglenn/c1024-code-solutions/fetch-in-react/fetch-in-react-quiz-notes.md

   `fetch`

 - What two things need to be done to properly handle HTTP request errors?
 Why?
-  `async/await and error handling. might not get response. might get a response of an error.`
+  `async/await and error handling. might not get response. might get a response of an error. real answer: try/catch and .ok (200 range status codes)`

 - How can `useEffect` be used to load data for a component?
   `async function inside useEffect calls data for component`